Sawsan Badr

-Susan Badr (سوسن بدر, nicknamed: The Nefertiti of Egyptian Cinema; born 12 November 1957) is an Egyptian actress of film, stage and television.
-She received the Best Actress Award at the 34th Cairo International Film Festival.
-She played the role of Mishaal bint Fahd bin Mohammed Al Saud, the Saudi princess who was executed for adultery along with her lover, in the 1980 movie, Death of a Princess.
+Sawsan Badr (سوسن بدر, nicknamed: The Nefertiti of Egyptian Cinema; born 12 November 1957) is an Egyptian actress who has received the best film award at the 34th Cairo International Film Festival.
+She played the role of Mishaal bint Fahd Al Saud, the Saudi princess who was executed for adultery along with her lover, in the 1980 movie, Death of a Princess.